KISTI-hackathon-2017/GI-Angel/README.md

 ## Methodology

-1. Create houses/parcel map using Google Earth Pro.
+* Create houses/parcel map using Google Earth Pro.
-# 2.Import data into PostGIS database management software.
+* Import data into PostGIS database management software.
-# 3.Visualize air pollution levels in QGIS software
+* Visualize air pollution levels in QGIS software
-# 4.Analyze air pollution using spatial operations, such as union and intersection.
+* Analyze air pollution using spatial operations, such as union and intersection.
-# 5.Intersect the result with the parcel map to find the risk areas.
+* Intersect the result with the parcel map to find the risk areas.

 ## Thank you sponsors